microsoft/playwright/docs/src/test-cli-js.md

 - `--output <dir>`: Directory for artifacts produced by tests, defaults to `test-results`.

+- `--changed [commit]`: Only run tests changed since commit.
+You can pass commit hash, branch name, or HEAD for example.
+Only run uncommitted tests if no commit if provided.
+By default, it runs all tests.

 - `--project <name>`: Only run tests from one of the specified [projects](./test-advanced.md#projects).
 Defaults to running all projects defined in the configuration file.

 - `--quiet`: Whether to suppress stdout and stderr from the tests.